SRGSSR/srganalytics-apple/docs/README.md

 The SRG Analytics library supports three kinds of measurements:

  * View events: Appearance of views (page views), which makes it possible to track which content is seen by users.
- * Hidden events: Custom events which can be used for measurement of application functionalities.
+ * Events: Custom events which can be used for measurement of application functionalities.
  * Stream playback events: Audio and video consumption measurements for application using our [SRG Media Player](https://github.com/SRGSSR/srgmediaplayer-apple).
 Additional playback information (title, duration, etc.) must be supplied externally.
 For application using our [SRG Data Provider](https://github.com/SRGSSR/srgdataprovider-apple) library, though, this process is entirely automated.
  * Integration with our [SRG Identity](https://github.com/SRGSSR/srgidentity-apple) library.